+Smart meters are at the forefront of this transformation, enabling utilities to gain immediate and precise consumption data.
 In a typical smart meter scenario, smart meters collect usage data and transmit it to the supplier back office.
 From this data, customer bills may be calculated and suppliers can gain a more immediate and accurate view of the consumption of energy.
 A two-way communication channel is established between the supplier back office system and the end customers premises (panel, smartphone, tablet), sending usage and billing information detailing energy consumption in an understandable format.
-Mobile apps can enable customers to view their usage profiles in real time and amend their consumption behaviour to reduce overall costs.
+The integration of mobile apps allows customers to monitor their energy consumption in real time and adjust behaviors to optimize costs.

 M2M technologies are key to real-time monitoring and alerts that help control consumption and report issues.
 However smart these meters might be, they all require two things: connectivity to and support from a communications network, and a new approach to service enablement, billing and management of these micro-transactions.
 What was once a very manual process for utilities—sending a meter reader to check actual usage or guessing on estimated usage—is now simplified through real-time monitoring and reporting.